Operation

 1. Open a terminal and enter fissure

-2. Attach hardware and assign to components using the hardware buttons (see below)
+2. Attach hardware and assign to components using the sensor node buttons (see below)

-4. Click the “Start” buttons for individual components such as TSI or PD to trigger operations
+5. Click the “Start” buttons for individual components such as TSI or PD to start specific operations

 Automation Tab